What Is Neuromorphic Computing?

 Neuromorphic computing is an emerging process that aims to mimic the structure and operation of the human brain, using artificial neurons and synapses to process information.

 Today, the scale of the largest AI computations doubles every three to four months, according to Stanford University professor and neuromorphic computing expert Kwabena Boahen.
-Many experts believe that neuromorphic computing could provide a way around the limits of Moore’s Law, which only doubles every two years.
+This rapid growth far outpaces Moore’s Law, which predicts a doubling of computing power every two years.
+Many experts believe that neuromorphic computing could provide a way around these limitations, offering a more advanced approach to data processing.

 “AI is not going to progress to the point it needs to with the current computers we have,” tech consultant Daniel Bron told Built In.
 “Neuromorphic computing is way more efficient at running AI.
 Is it necessary?
 I can’t say that it’s necessary yet.
 But it’s definitely a lot more efficient.”